Rawalpindi Rams: 2009–10 RBS T20 Cup

-The 2009 edition of the domestic tournament the Rams faltered again at the group stages like the other nine knocked out teams.
+In the 2009 edition of the domestic tournament, the Rams faltered again at the group stages like the other nine knocked out teams.

 Their initial group clash with Karachi Zebras ended up with a nervy 11-run victory but they couldn't rise up to the big occasion and suffered a knockout defeat at the hands of the eventual champions Sialkot Stallions in the following game due to a 57-ball-95 from the domestically seasoned allrounder Naved-ul-Hasan.
 The Rams could only muster 180 from the 198 required for victory despite a late surge from Hammad Azam.

 The top run-getter for the club was Tahir Mughal who racked up 92 runs at an impressive average of 46.
 Among the bowlers, 17-year-old spinner Raza Hasan impressed with returns of 4–64 in the two games combined.